allencai1015/mentorship-profiles/_collections/_mentors/2020-10-25-emily-gian.md

 ---
 layout: post
 title: "Emily Gian"
-date:   2020-10-18 # Date you're making this file in Y-M-D
+date:   2020-10-25 # Date you're making this file in Y-M-D
-image: ../assets/images/emily-gian.jpg
+image: assets/images/emily-gian.jpg
 about: I'm driven and hardworking when it comes to academics and career wise.
 I have a lotta hobbies, ranging from crafting, gaming, to sports.
 Passionate about community service, helping others, and building up our SASE community. # "Briefly describe yourself"
 # pull the following info from form
 year: Pre-Junior
 major: Mechanical Engineering
-minor:

 ---

 ### About

 I'm driven and hardworking when it comes to academics and career wise.
 I have a lotta hobbies, ranging from crafting, gaming, to sports.
 Passionate about community service, helping others, and building up our SASE community.

+### Previous Work Experience
+- Merck- Associate Specialist Engineer
+- Peco- Gas Engineer

 ### Career Goals